 Seniors and younger adults with disabilities who may not qualify for full Medicaid may still be able to enroll in the Medicare Savings Programs.
 There are two major advantages to doing so:

 - Saving money on Medicare costs.
 Three of the four MSPs cover the Medicare Part B premium, which in 2016 is $121.80 a month for individuals who receive help with their premiums.
-Enrollment in MSPs puts an extra $1,258 back into the wallets of seniors/adults with disabilities each year.
+Enrollment in MSPs puts an extra $1,400 back into the wallets of seniors/adults with disabilities each year.

 - Automatic Extra Help.
 Enrollment into MSPs automatically “deems” a person eligible to receive the Medicare Part D Low Income Subsidy (LIS/Extra Help).
 This benefit helps pay for prescription drugs and is estimated by the Social Security Administration to have an annual value of $4,000.
 Furthermore, if a senior/adult with disabilities is not already enrolled in Part D, they will have no late enrollment penalty if they receive Extra Help.